abalkin/kcc/README.md

 `$ conda install -c shaktidb shakti`

-New builds are usually published several times a week, make sure to always use a latest
+New builds are usually published several times a week, make sure to always use the latest
 version:

 `$ conda update -c shaktidb shakti`